aws-geospatial/amazon-location-client-js/README.md

 ### [@aws-sdk/client-location](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-aws-sdk-client-location/)

-The Location SDK commands are under the top-level namespace, for example:
+The Location SDK commands are under the top-level namespace.
+For example:

 ```javascript
 // Create an authentication helper instance using an API key